In recognition of Stress Awareness Month this April, here are a few nutritional strategies to help support your wellbeing:

 - Mind the alcohol.
 If you are holding out for a glass or three of wine or beer most evenings, then you are not alone!
 Like sugar however, alcohol has an immediate relaxing effect for us but also depletes our bodies of hydration and nutrients such as zinc and B vitamins.
 It reduces our sleep quality and leaves us fatigued and ill equipped to cope with the challenges of the following day, causing a vicious cycle.
 Try keeping alcohol for once or twice a week in moderation and try some other relaxing strategies such as gentle yoga, meditation, reading, taking a bath, massage or a hobby such as colouring.

 Victoria Bell is a CNM qualified Registered Nutritional Therapist.
-Find her on facebook at Victoria Bell Nutrition.
+Find her on facebook at Victoria Bell Nutrition or at www.victoriabellnutrition.co.uk.
 To book an appointment with her call 07873 121616 or email firstname.lastname@example.org